GlenFlint/pxt-microbit/docs/examples/gameofLife.md

                     count++;
                 }
             }

-            //Count the live cells in the current row exlcuding the current position. if ((y - 1 >= 0) && getState(state, x, y - 1)) {
+            // Count the live cells in the current row excluding the current position. if ((y - 1 >= 0) && getState(state, x, y - 1)) {
                 count++;
             }